sair-lab/LGL/README.md

 * Citation datasets (Cora, Citeseer, and Pubmed) are automatically downloaded before training.

-* Download Flickr dataset from the [v1.1 release page](https://github.com/wang-chen/LGL/releases/download/v1.1/flickr.zip) and put it in a folder.
+* Default dataset (download) location is '/data/datasets', you may change it via args '--data-root [data_location]'.

-* Default dataset (download) location is '/data/datasets', please create it or spefify it via args '--data-root data_location'.
+* Download Flickr dataset from the [v1.1 release page](https://github.com/wang-chen/LGL/releases/download/v1.1/flickr.zip) and put it in the [data_location] folder.

 * Data-incremental Tasks